oilyquack/just-in_case/README.md

 The purpose of the game is to get a high winning streak, so there are no continues after a wrong answer.

-## TODO:
+## FEATURES TODO:

-- Store high scores locally
-- Subject game to unwilling participants to get feedback
 - Share on social media (challenge a friend)
-- Styling!
-- Silly keyframe animations for options
+- Explain wrong answers (e.g. "Oops, sorry.
+That was snake_case")

+## BUGS TO FIX:

+- Style sheet isn't ready server side